HesslerY/loewner/README.md

 * `` finaltime `` - Final time for the runs.
 Must be greater than the start time.
 * `` outerres `` - Outer resolution.
 Must be greater than zero.
 * `` innerres `` - Inner resolution.
 Must be greater than zero.
 (Not needed for exact inverse)
 * `` compile `` - Whether or not to compile modules.
 Typically only has to be done on the first execution of the program, or not at all, depending on the algorithm.
+See more.
 * `` savedata `` - Save the output as .dat files.
 These are seperated by a space.
 * `` saveplots `` - Save the output as .pdf plots.